micans/bash-utils/README.md

    # before ::).
 In this example the unique name is the empty string.
    #
 pick -h ::foo,len < data.txt | hissyfit

+   # Swap two columns.
+This is mostly to illustrate how columns and compute names interact.
+   # Compute names are just like normal variables, so to swap two values a third handle is needed.
+   #  .  -k implies no columns names are read, column handles are 1 2 3 ..
+   #  .  -A selects all columns for output.
+   #  .  -i is needed to allow overwriting existing columns 1 and 2.
+   #  .
+Assignments happen proceeding from left to right
+   #  .  := computes a value without outputting it,
+   #  .  :: computes a value and selects it for output.
+   #
+pick -Aki foo:=1 1::2 2::foo < data.txt
 ```

   I add whatever functionality seems useful.
 Hence it is currently possible to encrypt your